Breyer ‘basically optimistic’ about US despite polarization

 The 82-year-old justice, who has spent more than 25 years on the court, said that when he worked on Capitol Hill, his former boss, Sen. Edward Kennedy, used to say that the country swings, “sometimes to extremes in one way, sometimes to extremes the other way, but it sort of rights itself eventually.”
 Breyer suggested he agrees.

 The justice made the comments in a video appearance as part of an event for students hosted by Philadelphia’s National Constitution Center.
-Breyer, who spoke from his book-lined office at the Supreme Court, was not asked about recent calls by some for his retirement.
+Breyer, who spoke from his book-lined Supreme Court office, was not asked about recent calls by some for his retirement.

 Whether Breyer will step down has been the subject of speculation for months.
 Some liberals have said he should retire to allow President Joe Biden to choose his successor while Democrats have narrow control of the Senate.